buildtesters/buildtest/docs/contributing/build_documentation.rst

 Generating Documentation Examples for Buildtest Tutorial
 ----------------------------------------------------------

-The documentation examples for the buildtest tutorial are run inside the container image ghcr.io/buildtesters/buildtest_spack:latest which means that some of the example output needs to be generated manually.
-There is a script `doc-examples.py <https://github.com/buildtesters/buildtest/blob/devel/scripts/spack_container/doc-examples.py>`_ that is responsible for auto-generating the documentation examples inside the container.
+The documentation examples for the :ref:`buildtest_spack_integration` are run inside the container image `ghcr.io/buildtesters/buildtest_spack:latest <https://ghcr.io/buildtesters/buildtest_spack:latest>`_ which means that some of the example output needs to be generated manually.

 To get into the container along with the buildtest codebase you will need to run the following commands

 ..
 Note::

-   You may need to `source /etc/profile` in your container if you see module command is not found.
+   You may need to `source /etc/profile` in your container if you see **module command is not found**.

 ..
 Note::